sigsep/open-unmix-paper-joss/paper.md

 While these frameworks attracted some users (github stars – nussl: 196 stars, untwist: 95, pyfasst 79, openblissart 77), they didn't get much traction compared to specific deep learning methods.

-The most popular public repositories for deep learning are `MTG/DeepConvSep` from [@chandna17] and `f90/Wave-U-Net` from [@stoeller] which are more popular than all the previously mentioned separation frameworks together.
+The most popular public repositories for deep learning are `MTG/DeepConvSep` from [@chandna17] and `f90/Wave-U-Net` from [stoller] which are more popular than all the previously mentioned separation frameworks together.

 Also mention because they are very popular: